Weave Together 2027 is Coming Soon!

 More information about Weave Together 2027 will be coming soon.
 Whether you’re a multi-shaft weaver or small looms are more your style, this special event is just for you.
 Join us for four days of weaving, community, and fun.
 You’ll find much to love in our broad range of courses, all led by top-notch teachers.

 Be sure to check back later this summer for more exciting updates!
-Tickets go on sale in August 2026.
+Tickets go on sale in July 2026.

 You’ll spend your days in engaging classes with great teachers, plus you’ll have opportunities to relax with weaving friends over meals and in the evenings.
 When you’re in the mood for fiber-y shopping, the marketplace will be ready and waiting for you!